-It’s a right of passage for many: Retiring to winter south of the border.
+It’s a rite of passage for many: Retiring to winter south of the border.
 But the sand and sun may come at a price.
 If you stay in the States beyond the established limits, you could face stiff consequences.
 We asked David A. Altro, a Canada and U.S. licensed attorney and managing partner of ALTRO LLP, to answer some questions about snowbirding.
 With offices in both countries, Altro and his colleagues specialize in cross-border taxation, real estate and immigration.

 Why should snowbirds care about days they spend outside of Canada?